quang-huynh/gfmp/report/gfmp-outline.markdown

 ### how this can still fit into the precautionary framework, sustainable fisheries framework and bill C68

-### not just a backup solution, could be argued that this is a better solution then the usual explicit knowledge
+### not just a backup solution, could be argued that this is a better solution then the usual "explicit" knowledge

 ## Suggested format of the advice